 Have a Question?
 Ask Our Pros!

-Coming in an easy-to-use wettable granular formulation, this Celsius Herbicide is intended for use on residential lawns, commercial lawns, golf courses, sports fields, parks, campsites, recreational areas, roadsides, school grounds, cemeteries, sod farms.
-After applying Celsius WG Herbicide, weed growth ceases within a matter of hours.
+After applying Celsius weed killer, weed growth ceases within a matter of hours.
 The weeds will progress from yellowing or turning red or purple to necrosis, resulting in the plant death within 1 to 4 weeks after application.
 The speed of symptom development varies with temperature and will be faster at warmer temperatures.
-For best results to control mature weeds, apply when the daily average temperature is above 60° F. Make applications to actively growing weeds.
-Weed control may be reduced if application is made in the presence of heavy dew, fog, and mist/rain or when weeds are under stress due to drought.
+For best results to control mature weeds, you should apply Celsius WG when the daily average temperature is above 60° F. Applications of Celsius Herbicide should be made to actively growing weeds.
+Weed control may be reduced if applications are made in the presence of heavy dew, fog, and mist/rain or when weeds are under stress due to drought.

 Dallisgrass: Please note that Celsius herbicide is labeled for suppression of dallisgrass only and can only be used for dallisgrass when tank mixed with another herbicide such as MSMA or Revolver (which are not for residential use).